Supply Chain Management (Lean SCM Black Belt) (PG Dip)

 The course is delivered over two stages:

-The duration of stage 1 is 18 months and it leads to a postgraduate diploma qualification.
+The duration of Part 1 is 18 months and it leads to a postgraduate diploma qualification.

-Stage 2 is for a further period of six months.
-If you achieve a 2.1 grade in stage 1, you may progress/convert to a master’s degree.
+Part 2 is for a further period of six months.
+If you achieve a 2.1 grade in Part 1, you may progress/convert to a master’s degree.

 It consists of seven modules (as outlined below) and the outcome of each module is a workplace assignment contributing to the development and implementation of a substantial organisational and SCM improvement project.
 This course is examined wholly by continuous assessment and there are no written examinations.